DeKalb County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. Bench Trial: If a plea agreement cannot be reached, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of your peers decides your guilt or innocence, or a bench trial, where the judge makes the decision.

-What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle and that you were under the influence of alcohol or drugs to the extent that your normal faculties were impaired, or that your blood alcohol content (BAC) was 0.08% or higher.
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This requires presenting evidence such as:

-Challenging the accuracy of the breathalyzer or blood test results
+- Questioning the accuracy of the breathalyzer or blood test.

 First Offense